lukeelten/cakephp-encrypted-session/README.md

 ## Configuration
-There are several options to configure the behavior, nevertheless the plugin contains a useful set of default values, so you __do not need any configuration at all__.
+There are several options to configure the behavior, nevertheless the plugin contains a useful set of default values so you __do not need any configuration at all__.

-Nevertheless, it is recommended to configure at least a encryption salt, otherwise Security.salt will be used.
+Nevertheless, it is recommended to configure at least an encryption salt, otherwise *Security.salt* will be used.

 Possible options to add to application config:
 ```php